Al-Huneidi/Alphabet_Soup_Charity/README.md

 - reLu activation of first and second hidden layers
 - Sigmoid activation for output

+I chose 132 neurons for the first layer because that number is three times the number of columns in the model dataframe.
+I chose 33 neuron for the second layer I arbitrarily chose it by dividing 132 by 4, a fourth of the number of neurons in the first layer.

 Results:

 Loss metric: 55.24%	Accuracy: 72.54%

 Image

-I started with 132 neurons in the first layer and 33 neurons in the second layer.
-I chose 132 neurons for the first layer because that number is three times the number of columns in the model dataframe.
-I chose 33 neuron for the second layer I arbitrarily chose it by dividing 132 by 4, a fourth of the number of neurons in the first layer.

 ### Model Adjustments to Achieve Predictive Accuracy Higher than 75%